 Test healthcare professional cards, to which a 900-series test personal identity code has been connected in the Valvira register for test purposes, shall be used in the Kanta services test environments.
 Real healthcare professional cards must not be used in Kela’s test environments.

-The test healthcare professional cards are ordered from the Population Register Centre, which is in charge of the cards.
-Further information about test professional cards and how to order them is available on the Healthcare CA services website of the Population Register Centre (vrk.fi).
+The test healthcare professional cards are ordered from the Digital and Population Data Services Agency (prev.
+Population Register Centre), which is in charge of the cards.
+Further information about test professional cards and how to order them is available on the Healthcare CA services website of the Digital and Population Data Services Agency (dvv.fi).